OSGeo/shapelib/contrib/doc/Shape_PointInPoly_README.txt

 I just found out about the ShapeLib, GDAL and OGR and I must say that they're all great projects.
-I belive I'll use some of those libraries in the future.
+I believe I'll use some of those libraries in the future.
 Right now I'm using only shapelib.
 The thing that led me to the http://wwww.maptools.org was the need of finding the point in poly...but as I found out that even OGR didn't support it.
 So